-Military service members that are part of the air crew are eligible for a form of Hazardous Duty Incentive Pay - more commonly known as flight pay.
+Military service members who are part of the aircrew are eligible for a form of hazardous duty incentive pay more commonly known as flight pay.
 The following table reflects the current level of HDIP for each paygrade.

 |Hazardous Duty Pay||Pay Grade Amount|